bahrus/xtal-decorator/README.md

 - Coming up with a unique, meaningful name for the custom element
 - Wrapping the logic into a class, calling customElements.define
-- Separating the custom element into a separate file so it can be referenced repeatedly.
-And with the absence of support for HTML Imports, that also means you don't need to turn the whole thing into a non-biodegradable, difficult to digest (by the browser and search engines, for now) JavaScript or WASM thing.
+- Optionally separating the custom element into a separate file so it can be referenced repeatedly.

 The template tag surrounding the script tag is optional -- without that tag, the browser will instantly evaluate the expression, and do nothing with it, as it isn't stored anywhere.
 The expression will be evaluated again when the _xtal-decorator_ tag is upgraded.
 So that's a waste of processing, and, potentially, a source of unexpected side effects.